Bisalkumar/Dice_Simulation_Game/README.md

 ## Acknowledgement

-Thanks to OpenAI and the Python community for invaluable resources and support.
+Thanks to google and the Python community for invaluable resources and support.